Roth-Lab/phyclone/README.md

 # License

-PhyClone is licensed under the GPL v3, see the LICENSE.txt file for details.
+PhyClone is licensed under the GPL v3, see the [LICENSE](LICENSE.md) file for details.

 # Versions